johnmarktaylor91/torchlens/README.md

 Below is a quick demo of how to use it; for an interactive tutorial, see the [CoLab walkthrough](https://colab.research.google.com/drive/1ORJLGZPifvdsVPFqq1LYT3t5hV560SoW?usp=sharing):

-The main function of torchlens is get_model_activations: when called on a model and input, it returns a ModelHistory object containing the intermediate layer activations and accompanying metadata, along with a visual representation of every operation that occurred during the forward pass:
+The main function of torchlens is **get_model_activations**: when called on a model and input, it returns a ModelHistory object containing the intermediate layer activations and accompanying metadata, along with a visual representation of every operation that occurred during the forward pass: